nscepanovic/ftp-client/README.md

 FTP Client
 ==========
-### Simple Java console FTP client.
+- Simple console FTP client in Java

-### This basic and it won't work with FTPS
+- This is basic example and it won't work with FTPS

--Java, FTP Protocol, Socket-
+- Java, FTP Protocol, Socket